empires-security/aisp/modules/static-analysis/README.md

 The module generates standardized outputs designed for integration into the AI Secure Pipeline.
 Example fields include:

-- module: Identifies the scanning module (e.g., "ModelScan").
+- module: Identifies the scanning module (e.g., "StaticAnalysis").
 - file: The scanned file path.
 - status: The overall scan result (safe or unsafe).
 - issues: A list of detected issues with details.